BARNES-JEWISH NURSES EARN NURSING'S HIGHEST HONOR FOR CLINICAL EXCELLENCE

 FIRST ADULT HOSPITAL IN MISSOURI TO BE RECOGNIZED

 In 2003, Barnes-Jewish Hospital was the first adult hospital in Missouri to achieve the American Nurses Credentialing Center (ANCC) Magnet Recognition®.
-This is the highest national recognition for excellent nursing practice in hospitals.
+This is the highest international recognition for excellent nursing practice in hospitals.

 The Magnet Recognition Program® was developed by the ANCC to recognize health care organizations that provide nursing excellence.
 The program recognizes quality patient care, nursing excellence and innovations in professional nursing practice.
 The distinction focuses on a hospital’s staff nurses who deliver patient care every day.